Piotr1215/katacoda-scenarios/crossplane/crossplane-datree-validation/intro.md

 Type `k9s` to use CLI cluster visualization.

-Proceed to step 2 where we will explore the setup ➡
+> In case of errors try to restart the environment.

+If all is ok, proceed to next steps. ➡